Bioconductor/bioconductor.org/content/developers/how-to/source-control.md

     svn co -N https://hedgehog.fhcrc.org/bioc-data/trunk/experiment
     cd experiment
     svn up pkgs/affydata data_store/affydata pkgs/add_data.py

 make changes, and commit

     svn ci pkgs/affydata data_store/affydata

+## Annotation Packages

+Due to the size of the Annotation files these packages are not stored in svn.
+To update an existing Annotation package please make the new version available in dropbox (or similar) and send an email to maintainer@bioconductor.org.
+A member of the Bioconductor team will add the package to the appropriate repository.

+To contribute a new Annotation package please contact packages@bioconductor.org for guidance.

 ## Having Problems?

 ### Lost Subversion username or password